Thrill12/SpaceDudeLore/Locations/The Northern Mental Institute.md

 ## Summary

-First established in [2421](../Notable%20Years/2421.md) to host the [Galaxy's](../Galaxy/Galaxy.md) craziest people, it now accommodates around 15000 different patients.
+First established in [2421](../Notable%20Years/2421.md) to host the [Galaxy's](../Galaxy/Galaxy.md) mentally unhealthy, it now accommodates around 15000 different patients.
 Some have more troubling pasts than others, but one thing is common between all of them: none of them possess any type of empathy, sympathy, or compassion for others.

 ## Description